emdnaia/OpenOCD/README.md

 ### Skript to add the dynamic hosts
 - Important: All your clients will need to get FQDNs, and you can do that by adding for example containers in your home, work etc, that use tools like `ddclient` + any DYNDNS-hoster.
-- Next, *Ensure you replace `myhost.myhoster.org` with your actual domain domain.*
+- Next, *Ensure you replace `hoster1 + hoster2` with your actual domains to allow dynamic access from.*
 - The script below will access the FQDN and add it to the firewall ruletable for access.

 I've deployed the following script on `/usr/local/getpara.sh` it creates `temp_gotten_para` as well as `gotten-para` which contains the dynamic IPs to be added to the firewall for access.